 When I decided to take up woodcarving seriously, I naively thought that since I live in the countryside, finding wood would certainly not be a problem.
 I live just a step away from the woods, abandoned wood is guaranteed and I wasn’t wrong about that.
 Too bad I hadn’t reckoned with what kind of wood I was dealing with!

-My forests are rich in oak and beech, two woods that are not exactly the best for the small objects I like to carve.
+My forests are rich in oak and beech, two trees that are not exactly the best for the small objects I like to carve.
 Fortunately, with a lot of walking I can reach some rare birches, pines and firs, enough poplars and a few scattered basswood trees.